Generic selectors

 Why Most Tankmates Don’t Work

 Bucktooth tetras hunt cooperatively in packs.
 A group of them will swarm a target fish, with individual members darting in to bite off scales while the prey is distracted.
 Even larger fish aren’t safe.
-The result is usually a stressed, scale-less fish that dies from secondary infections.
+The result is a stressed, scale-less fish that dies from secondary infections.

 Possible Exceptions